vincentchachere/virtual-machine/README.md

 </p>

 # Microsoft Azure
-Azure is a cloud computing platform and an online portal that allows you to access and manage cloud services and resources provided by Microsoft.
-To get access to these resources and services, all you need to have is an active internet connection and the ability to connect to the Azure portal.
-This guide will demonstrate how to create an Azure account and create a virtual machine.
+Azure is Microsoft's cloud computing platform, offering a wide range of services and resources accessible through an online portal.
+With an internet connection, you can manage and deploy these resources via the Azure portal.
+This guide will show you how to create an Azure account and set up a virtual machine.

 ## Requirements